All About SEO

 WHY YOU WANT TO RANK HIGH ON GOOGLE

 Google is the main way that we find information today.
 It’s no surprise that it’s the most popular website in the world, with an average 3.5 billion searches per day.
-Check out this site if you want to see how many there have been today–nearly 5 billion the day this was written!Â
+Check out these live internet stats which states Google now processes over 40,000 search queries every second on average.
+That’s a lot of searches!

 In fact, the Top 10 results on Google get more than 90% of clicks.
 About 1/3 of total clicks goes to the number 1 spot.
 So if you want people to find your website, the best way is for them to find you on Google.

-If you’re in that coveted top stop, you’re practically guaranteed to see the amount of good leads start to increase.
+If you’re in that coveted top spot, you’re practically guaranteed to see the amount of good leads start to increase.
 And the best part?
 They’ll come to you.
-You might get someone stopping by your site at 3:00AM on a Tuesday who fills out a contact form.Â
+You might get someone stopping by your site at 3:00AM on a Tuesday who fills out a contact form.

 A good website can be your hardest working salesperson, working 24 hours per day 365 days a year.
 All the better if you have a solid website that people can find easily on Google.